 The Baby Teething Stage

-Babies will start experiencing primary teeth eruption between 6-12 months of age, and you’ll notice teething signs as early as four months of age.
-Once the first tooth comes out, it would be the best time for your baby to see a dentist.
+Babies will start experiencing primary teeth eruption between 6–12 months of age, and you’ll notice teething signs as early as four months of age.
+Once the first tooth comes out, it would be the best time for your baby to see our dentists in Scottsdale, AZ.